okta/okta.github.io/_source/_use_cases/hooks/index.md

 ### commands

 Lets you return commands to Okta to affect the process flow being executed and to modify values within Okta objects.
-The available commands differ by inline hook type.
+The available commands differ by inline hook type and are defined in the specific documentation for each inline hook type.

 The `commands` object is an array.
 Each element within the array needs to consist of a pair of `type` and value elements. `type` is the name of a supported command you wish to invoke. `value` is the operand you wish to specify for the command.